openSUSE/disk-encryption-tool/README.md

     addimageencryption -v --prime SLE-Micro.x86_64-5.4.0-Default-GM.raw

+Parameters for cryptsetup-reencrypt(8) can be passed via /etc/encrypt_options.
+One option per line, e.g.

+   --type=luks1
+   --iter-time=2000

 It's also possible to integrate with combustion.
 The combustion script would have to look like this: